 We design and implement a decision analysis system using interactive learning to learn interpretable predictive decision models (e.g., lexicographic preference trees and conditional preference networks) to provide insight into agents' decision making process.

-We designed and developed a hipergraph-based multi-modal trip planner that allows users to upload auxiliary cost metrics (e.g., crime rates), to specify constraints as a theory in the linear temporal logic, and to express preferences as a preferential cost function.
+We designed and developed a smart multi-modal transportation planner that allows user-specific metrics (e.g., crime rates and crash data), to specify constraints as a theory in the linear temporal logic, and to express preferences as a preferential cost function.
 In the demo, an optimal trip is computed for Alice who doesn't have a car but has a bike, and she wants to bike at least 1 and at most 2 hours.
 Moreover, she prefers biking and public transits over uber.
 Related: AAAI Worshop paper.

 To facilitate preference learning, we are building a library of various practical preferential datasets useful for conducting preference learning experiments on real-world data.

 We introduced the preference formalism of partial lexicographic preference trees, or PLP-trees, over combinatorial domains of alternatives.
 We study the problem of passive learning, that is, the problem of learning preference models given a set of pairwise preferences between alternatives, called training examples, provided by the user upfront.
 Specifically, for several classes of PLP-trees, we study how to learn (i) a PLP-tree, preferably of a small size, consistent with a dataset of training examples, and (ii) a PLP-tree correctly ordering as many of the examples as possible in case of inconsistency.
 Then, we evaluate the predictive power of our model empirically in comparison with other ranking systems in the setting of instance ranking, corresponding to ordinal classification in machine learning.